Cat worms at a glance

 Your veterinarian may perform a microscopic study of the pet’s faeces to check for the presence of tapeworm segments and or eggs.

-There are two species which affect cats, Toxocara cati, and Toxascaris leonina.
+There are two species of roundworm that affect cats, Toxocara cati, and Toxascaris leonina.
 Toxocara cati is more common in cats.
 They feed upon the intestinal contents, competing with the host for food.
 Roundworms are around 3 – 5 inches long and spaghetti-like in appearance.

 There are three modes of transmission, all of which occur when the cat consumes the infective eggs.
 Larvae from a previous infection can encyst in the tissues.